Accredited Mental Health Courses: MHFA, TWM & PHS

 Tackling Common Mental Health Challenges with MHFA

 In any given year, approximately one in five people in Canada experience a mental health challenge or mental illness.
 By the age of 40, about half of the Canadian population will have or have had a mental illness.
 This means that even if you are not affected, someone you know is.
-Mental Health First Aid covers key topics and scenario activities of various symptoms, including:
+Mental Health First Aid covers key topics and scenario activities, including:

 Depression

-The prevalence of mental illness in Canada is significant, with approximately 1 in 5 Canadians experiencing a mental illness in any given year.
-For major depressive disorder specifically, about 14% of the population will be affected in their lifetime, and roughly 5% experience a major depressive episode in a given year.
-MHFAiders learn to notice critical changes in mood, energy levels, and withdrawal behaviors early on.
+The prevalence of mental illness is significant, with approximately 1 in 5 Canadians experiencing a mental illness in any given year.
+For major depressive disorder in Canada specifically, about 14% of the population will be affected in their lifetime, and roughly 5% experience a major depressive episode in a given year.

 Substance Use